mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Application layer congestion control mechanisms (and also packet repair schemes such as retransmissions) need to be prepared to cope with such spikes.

-If a QUIC connection is established via a signaling channel, this signaling may have involved Interactive Connectivity Establishment (ICE) exchanges to determine and choose suitable (IP address, port number) pairs for the QUIC connection.
-Subsequent address change events may be noticed by QUIC via its connection migration handling and/or at the ICE or other application layer, e.g., by noticing changing IP addresses at the network interface.
-This may imply that the two signaling and data "layers" get (temporarily) out of sync.

 > **Editor's Note:** It may be desirable that the API provides an indication
 > of connection migration event for either case.